avsm/perscon.net/overview/index.md

 <img class="alignright picture" src="/graffle/stage2.png" alt="Your many data sources" />

-Personal Containers is a research program solving the impediments towards gaining control of our personal data, both *about us* and *by us*, over our lifetimes.
+Personal Containers is a research programme solving the impediments towards gaining control of our personal data, both *about us* and *by us*, over our lifetimes.